syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/Export-as-image.md

 ---
 layout: post
 title: Exporting as images using PDF Viewer Xamarin.Android | Syncfusion
-description: Convert pages of the PDF to image stream with custom scale factor using Syncfusion Xamarin.Android PDF Viewer control, its elements, and more.
+description: Convert pages of the PDF to image stream with custom scale factor using Syncfusion<sup>®</sup> Xamarin.Android PDF Viewer control, its elements, and more.
 platform: Xamarin.Android
 control: SfPdfViewer
 documentation: ug